jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

 ## What did we learn?

-1. Describe how a SpritKind makes improves the code (e.g - makes programming easier, more powerful, more efficient...).
+1. Describe how a SpritKind can improve code (e.g - makes programming easier, more powerful, more efficient...).
 2. Explain why in creating a "bump" effect negative X and Y velocities are used to change the X and Y positions.

 ## Rubrics